Dodgers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers square off against Mookie Betts and the Los Angeles Dodgers on Friday at 8:05 PM ET in the first game of a three-game series.
+Dane Dunning will try to shut down Mookie Betts and the Los Angeles Dodgers when they take on his Texas Rangers on Saturday at 4:05 PM ET.

-The Dodgers are listed as -110 moneyline underdogs in this matchup with the Rangers (-110).
-The total is 9.5 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).
+The Dodgers have been listed as -125 moneyline favorites for this matchup with the Rangers (+105).
+The total is 9 runs for the game (with -120 odds to go over and +100 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.